wdv4758h/pypy-extradoc/planning/py3.5/milestone-2-progress.rst

 * 'import stackless' fails

-* "except pyopcode.Return:" in pyframe can't be there, because that's outside the JIT and it gives terrible performance
+* "except pyopcode.Return:" in pyframe can't be there, because that's outside the JIT and it gives terrible performance (DONE)

 * PEP 475: Retry system calls failing with EINTR (DONE)